How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 You’d be putting your existing operations at risk for a new channel that may not pan out.

-Just take a look at all the challenges that marketers have to overcome.
+Just take a look at all the challenges marketers have to overcome:

 You can imagine that each channel comes with a unique set of difficulties.